Course Descriptions

 Advanced Legal Negotiation - LAWS 7709

-Deepens students' understanding of the economic, psychological, cultural, and critical literatures related to legal negotiation and bargaining, provides students an advanced set of negotiation experiences and simulations that introduce new dynamics and problems not dealt with in the core course, and deepens students' self-understanding and ability to learn from experience.
-Prerequisite: Legal Negotiation
+Deepens students' understanding of the economic, psychological, cultural, and critical literatures related to legal negotiation and bargaining, provides students an advanced set of negotiations, experiences and simulations that introduce new dynamics and problems not dealt wit in the core course, and deepens students' self-understanding and ability to learn from experience.
+Requires prereq of LAWS 7409.
+3 credits, letter graded.

 Advanced Legal Research - LAWS 6856